PierreRemacle/COBOL/README.md

 ## 📊 Project Overview

 This project demonstrates that COBOL isn't just for legacy banking systems!
 I've implemented a fully-functional two-layer neural network to classify handwritten digits from the MNIST dataset.
-The model processes 28×28 grayscale images (784 pixels) and predicts digits 0-9 with surprising accuracy.
+The model processes 28×28 grayscale images (784 pixels) and predicts digits 0-9.

-*Why COBOL?* Because sometimes the best way to understand modern concepts is to implement them in an unexpected environment.
-Also, it makes for a great conversation starter in tech interviews!
+Why COBOL?
+Because its enduring legacy in critical systems makes it a fascinating challenge to explore.
+Plus, mastering an unexpected technology is a surefire way to spark interesting conversations in tech interviews!

 ## 🧠 Network Architecture